openshift/enhancements/enhancements/insights/insights-operator-runtime.md

 #### Hypershift [optional]

-This proposal only aims to gather data about the Data plane and will not scan any containers running in the Control Plane.
+This proposal only aims to gather data about the Data plane and will not inspect any containers running in the Control Plane.

 #### Standalone Clusters